Lattice QCD estimates of thermal photon production from the QGP: Thermal photon rate and Spectral function

 The resulting spectral function is plotted for various momenta in \Cref{per_sp} for both quenched and full QCD.
 As expected, the spectral function is UV suppressed, and it has been shown~\cite{Jackson:2019yao} that it indeed behaves as $1/\omega^4$ for $\omega\gg k,\pi\,T$ region, which is in agreement with the OPE expectations and satisfies the sum rule~\cite{Caron-Huot:2009ypo}.

 As discussed in the previous section, the ratio $G_{H}/(2\chi_q T)$ on the lattice is free of renormalization.
-In order to compare it with the perturbative correlator, we used $\chi_q=0.897 \,T^2$ for the case of $N_f=0$ and $\chi_q=0.842 \,T^2$ for $N_f=2+1$.
-The value for $N_f=0$ was estimated using the Lüscher non-perturbative method \cite{Ding:2016hua}, while for the case of $N_f=2+1$, we used the perturbative estimate of order $g^6 \log(g)$ \cite{Vuorinen:2002ue}.
+In order to compare it with the perturbative correlator, we used $\chi_q=(0.897\pm0.012) \,T^2$ for the case of $N_f=0$ and $\chi_q=0.842^{+0.05}_{-0.03} \,T^2$ for $N_f=2+1$.
+The value for $N_f=0$ was estimated using the Lüscher non-perturbative method ~\cite{Ding:2016hua}, while for the case of $N_f=2+1$, we used the perturbative EQCD estimate of order $g^6 \log(g)$ \cite{Vuorinen:2002ue}.
+The errorbar on the non-perturbative estimate is statistical in nature ~\cite{Ding:2016hua}, whereas for the perturbative estimate, the error bar is obtained by varying the renormalization scale between $\mu=0.5\,\mu_{\rm min}$ to $\mu=2.0\,\mu_{\rm min}$, where $\mu_{\rm min}=9.082\,T$ is the minimum sensitivity scale.
+For $N_f=3$, $\chi_q$ for the physical pion mass was calculated in Ref.~\cite{Borsanyi:2011sw}, which provides an estimate $\chi_q=(0.772 \pm 0.015)\,T^2$ at the temperature $1.2T_c$.
+In Ref.~\cite{Mogliacci:2013mca}, a {\em hard thermal loop} (HTL) resummed perturbative estimate gives a susceptibility $\chi_q=0.888^{+0.023}_{-0.063}\,T^2$.
+However, using these values for the $\chi_q$, the qualitative conclusion remains unchanged.
+We should also like to mention we need $\chi_q$ only to compare the perturbative correlator.
+The $D_{\text{eff}}$ can be directly calculated from the correlator $G_H / (2\chi_q T)$.
 The comparison between the correlator obtained from the perturbative spectral function and the lattice calculation is illustrated in \Cref{corr_per_latt}.

 In the left panel, we plotted the quenched case correlator up to a large value of momentum, since the quenched results are continuum extrapolated.
 However, for full QCD, the results are only provided for the first three lattice momenta, as the lattice finite spacing effects are larger for higher momenta.
 In the quenched case, we observe that our lattice correlator data significantly exceeds the perturbative correlator at the lowest available momentum.
 However, at higher momentum, the situation improves, although a small non-perturbative difference remains.
 On the other hand, in full QCD, non-perturbative effects are already prominent for all momentum values we considered.
 The temperatures for the $N_f=0$ and $N_f=2+1$ cases are $1.5\,T_c$ and $\sim 1.2\,T_{pc}$ respectively.
 The $N_f=0$ case temperature in this ``scaled temperature'' unit is $25\%$ higher than the $N_f=2+1$ case.
 Therefore, \Cref{corr_per_latt} also illustrates that by going $25\%$ higher in temperature, one sees a significant suppression in the non-perturbative effects.